NFL Thanksgiving Games 2025 RECAP!

 in general, and I know St. Brown's absence matters a lot here, but I don't know.

-I just want to point it out that it's not like it's been gangbusters.
+I just want to point it out that it's it's not like it's been gangbusters.

 It looked really great the one game when he took over.
 Last two weeks, not so much.